 - Principle: Vehicle is fixed tension-free with backlash-free connections.

 - Structure: rod triangles and floor anchors.

-- Fixation: Friction locking of stainless steel bars in EPDM shells.
+- Fixation: Friction locking of stainless steel rods in EPDM shells.

-- Horizontal forces: All driving forces are restrained by the bars.
+- Horizontal forces: All driving forces are restrained by the rods.

 - Vertical forces: Do not occur.